 .magento/services.yaml—defines the services Magento uses by name and version.
 For example, this file may include versions of MySQL, PHP extensions, and Elasticsearch.
 These are referred to as services.

 app/etc/config.php—defines the system-specific settings Magento uses to configure your store.
-Magento auto-generates this file if it does not detect it during the build phase and includes a list of modules and extensions.
-If the file exists, the build phase continues as normal, compresses static files using
+Magento generates this file if it does not detect it during the build phase.
+See Configuration Management for information on how to use this file to manage and synchronize the Magento application configuration across your Cloud environments.

 Required files for your Git branch